Case Study

 Key contribution

-Reading the requirements cold, I had immediate concerns about where the ordering step sat in the workflow and how much friction it created for both user types.
-The complexity of the permissions and timing logic had been solved technically, but the experience of moving through it hadn't been interrogated.
+Reviewing the requirements and user flow cold, I had immediate concerns about where the ordering step sat in the workflow and how much friction it created for both user types.
+The complexity of the permissions had been solved technically, including a hefty list of checks and balances to meet both Formus and Ossis requirements but the experience of moving through the user flow hadn't been interrogated.

 Key Impact